History of the ELAA

 The matter was eventually resolved through several meetings with government representatives from Tourism, Culture and Recreation and with the assistance of the Department of Labrador and Aboriginal Affairs.
 The ELAA contacted the minister of Tourism, Culture and Recreation to ask for his assistance in convincing the town council that the ELAA could indeed run the theatre without incurring any costs to the town.
 Minister Clyde Jackman met with all the interested parties and the decision was made that the ELAA would transition from the lobbying group and become the governing board of the theatre, with a manager to be hired.
 We looked at other community models and determined that we would be able to operate the facility as a community theatre, and were at a particular advantage because we had a brand new facility and an adequate operating budget.

 In May 2009 government held an event to name the theatre, which was called after late MP Lawrence O'Brien.
 The community opening was held in September 2009 with two nights of concerts to celebrate the achievements of the whole community in coming together to get the theatre built.
-This was also the first chance for the public to see the clay mural in the lobby, which was created by students through a project of the Labrador Creative Arts Festival.
-A separate event was help later to honour the artists.
+This was also the first chance for the public to see "Labradoria", the clay mural that hangs in the lobby.
+The mural was created by students through a project of the Labrador Creative Arts Festival.
+A separate event was held later to honour the artists.